 The start of the climbs will be clearly marked and a Smuggler will dish out contraband gold beer tokens at the top.
 Stash them deep in your jersey and keep them safe – you’ve earnt that beer!

 Just to spice things up a little more there are two Strava sections on route.
-These are the climb out of Brayford called Beara Hill & The Porlock Toll climb.
+These are the climb out of Brayford called Beara Hill and The Porlock Toll climb.

 The start & finish of these Strava sections will be clearly marked.
-Obviously you must be already signed up to Strava and have your chosen device activated.
+You must be already signed up to Strava and have your chosen device activated.

-The male & female winners will receive a free £30 bike service at The Bike Shed.
+The male & female overall winners for each climb will receive a £30 bike voucher for the Bike Shed.